jlacar/codekata/bloomfilters/devnotes.md

 Let's think about what we want to do with a Dictionary.
 Adding entries will naturally be our first task.
 Again, developers often get caught up in the details of this and will often want to jump right to file I/O operations.
 Let's back up from that because that has proven to be a deep  rabbit hole in the past.
 Instead, let's define a more abstract way to add entries to the dictionary.

+### The first test

+The first test will often get refactored away later but you have to start somewhere, even if it's the wrong place.
+The first test created asserts that a new Dictionary will have no entries.
+So, we assert that the ``size()`` is 0 and make sure the implementation code is such that the test fails.